Tefé Holland: Fictional character biography

 Tefé then takes a job on a crab boat, where she meets a man named Lawrence.
 Lawrence is trying to write a book using Tefé as the main character.
 But after four months of trying, he decides Tefé is just too one-dimensional to be the heart of his story.
 He decides that sometimes, the best thing an author can do to his story is cut the one thing he loves most.
 Lawrence stabs Tefé and frames fellow crew member Hank.
 The captain believes his story and Hank is hanged.
-Chaos ensues as the captain's daughter Cheryl believes that her father is the murderer and blamed Hank, who he discovered to be Cheryl’s secret lover, as an excuse to murder him.
+Chaos ensues as the captain's daughter Cheryl believes that her father is the murderer and blames Hank, who he discovered to be Cheryl’s secret lover, as an excuse to murder him.
 In anger, she forces her father at gun point to jump into the storm-ridden waters.
 When she realizes she was wrong and is about to commit suicide until Tefé seemingly comes back from the dead.
 To save himself from Tefé, Lawrence takes Cheryl hostage.
 He ends up shooting her and her (and Hank’s) unborn child and Tefé feeds him to the crabs.
 She tries to save Cheryl’s pregnancy with her power, but is unable to.

-Like John Constantine, Tefé is bisexual, in a relationship with a woman named Zaina.
+Like John Constantine, Tefé is bisexual, being in a relationship with a woman named Zaina.